 Stenosis is an abnormal narrowing of the spinal canal ( the tube that houses the spinal cord ) or the neural foraman, formed at the sides between each vertebral level where the spinal nerves exit after leaving the spine.
 Levels from the upper spine (cervical or neck) supply the arms, and the lower spine (lumbar or low back) supply the legs.
 If the narrowing is enough, the pressure/irritation of the nerve can occur.

 Symptoms include pain, numbness, and/or weakness, depending on the nerve’s amount of pressure.
 Typically, If the stenosis is in the lumbar spine, symptoms come on gradually.
 There can be cramping in the legs, buttocks, and feet.
 Symptoms of spinal stenosis worsen when walking.

 Common causes include herniated or bulging discs, degenerative changes/arthritis.
 The age of the patient is usually older, more than 50 years.
-In more rare cases, congenital narrowing can contribute to the problem.
+In rare cases, congenital narrowing can contribute to the problem.

 Diagnosis includes x-rays/ MRI and CT scans, and clinical exam with your Doctor.

 Pain and numbness can be felt down the back of the thigh and leg and sometimes into the foot.
 The sciatic nerve emerges from several low back levels, and the branches form one big nerve, the largest nerve in the body.

 What causes Sciatica?

 Sciatic pain/numbness and tingling, all symptoms or nerve irritation or compression, can be several causes.
-A bulging or herniated disc creates a narrowing of the foraminal space and affect the nerve.
+A bulging or herniated disc creates a narrowing of the foraminal space and affects the nerve.